apnadkarni/blt/doc/comboentry.rst

   This command computes the difference between *x* and *y* and the coordinates to the last **scan mark** command for the widget.
-It then adjusts the view by 10 times the difference in coordinates.  *X* and *y* are screen coordinates relative to editor window.
+It then adjusts the view by 10 times the difference in coordinates.  *X* and *y* are screen coordinates relative to *comboentry* window.
 This command is typically associated with mouse motion events in the widget, to produce the effect of dragging the item list at high speed through the window.

 *pathName* **scan mark** *x* *y*
-  Records *x* and *y* and the current view in the editor window; to be used with later **scan dragto** commands. *X* and *y* are screen coordinates relative to editor window.
+  Records *x* and *y* and the current view in the *comboentry* window; to be used with later **scan dragto** commands. *X* and *y* are screen coordinates relative to editor window.
 Typically this command is associated with a mouse button press in the widget.

 *pathName* **see** *charIndex*
-  Scrolls the editor so that character at *charIndex* is visible in the widget's window. *CharIndex* may be in any of the forms described in `CHARACTER INDICES`_.
+  Scrolls the editor so that character at *charIndex* is visible in the *comboentry* widget's window. *CharIndex* may be in any of the forms described in `CHARACTER INDICES`_.

 *pathName* **selection adjust** *charIndex*
   Sets the end of the selection nearest to the character given by